ncatlab/nlab-content/pages/18162.md

 A space is Hausdorff (axiom $T_2$) iff every two distinct points have disjoint open neighbourhoods.
 To give two disjoint open subsets is to give a map to the space with two open points and one closed point.
-To give two distint points is to give an injective map.
+To give two distinct points is to give an injective map.
+Hence, every two distinct points have disjoint open neighbourhoods iff any such injective map extends to a map to that space with three points.

 * *$X$ is a [[Hausdorff space|$T_2$-space]].